lwpyh/DANN-pytorch/README.md

 ```
 You can set the command parameters to switch between different experiments.
 - "gpu_id" is the GPU ID to run experiments.
 - "dset" parameter is the dataset selection.
-In our experiments, it can be "office" (for all the Office-31 tasks), "office-home" (for all the Office-Home tasks), "imagenet" (for task ImageNet->Caltech) and "caltech" (for Caltech->ImageNet).
+In our experiments, it can be "office" (for all the Office-31 tasks), "office-home" (for all the Office-Home tasks)
 - "s_dset_path" is the source dataset list.
 - "t_dset_path" is the target dataset list.
 - "test_interval" is the interval of iterations between two test phase.